Uniqueness of optimal plans for multi-marginal mass transport problems via a reduction argument: Applications

-We are now ready to state our first application. \begin{theorem} Let $X$ and $Y$ be two parallel planes in $\mathbb{R}^n$ equipped with Borel probability measures $\mu$ and $\nu$, respectively.
-Assume that $Z=\cup_{l=1}^L\mathcal{S}_l$ is such that $\mathcal{S}_l$'s are boundary of bounded nested bodies $\Omega_l$ in $\mathbb{R}^n$ together with the Borel probability measure $\gamma$.
-Assume that $\mu$ is absolutely continuous with respect to the $n-1$ dimensional Lebesgue measure on $X.$ If $\mu$, $\nu$ and $\gamma$ have finite second moments, and $\gamma$ is absolutely continuous on each coordinate charts on $Z$, then the problem \eqref{3MARG-QUAD} admits a unique solution which is not necessarily concentrated on the graph of an optimal transport map. \end{theorem}
+\begin{theorem} Let $X$,$Y_1$ and $Y_2$ be parallel planes in $\mathbb{R}^n$ equipped with compactly supported Borel probability measures $\mu$, $\nu_1$ and $\nu_2$, respectively.
+Assume that $Z=\cup_{l=1}^L\mathcal{S}_l$ is such that $\mathcal{S}_l$'s are boundary of bounded nested bodies $\Omega_l$ in $\mathbb{R}^n$, i.e., $\Omega_{l}\subseteq \Omega_{l+1}$, together with the Borel probability measure $\gamma$.
+Assume that $\mu$ and $\nu_2$ are absolutely continuous with respect to the $n-1$ dimensional Lebesgue measure on $X$ and $Y_2$, and consider $Y=Y_1\cup Y_2$ equipped with the Borel probability measure $\nu=t\nu_1+(1-t)\nu_2$, for some $t\in (0,1)$.
+If $\gamma$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}^{n-1}$ on each coordinate charts on $Z$, then the problem \eqref{3MARG-QUAD} admits a unique solution which is not necessarily concentrated on the graph of an optimal transport map. \end{theorem} We shall need some preliminaries before proving this Theorem.
+We note that since the marginals are compactly supported and the cost function is continuous then the problem \eqref{3MARG-QUAD} and its dual admit solutions.
+Let